boxhaxor/example/README.md

 Scaffold for the app:
--Steeltoe (done)
+- Steeltoe (done)
--Something for metrics
+- Something for metrics
--Docker compose file with dependencies (done)
---kafka (And whatever else needed for kafka) (Started) --postgres (Started)
---external config
--2 services
--- Data import
+- Data import service
--- home service
+- home service

 Technologies:
-Kafka
+- Kafka
-Postgres
+- Postgres
-steeltoe
+- Spring Config

 Optional:
-External Configuration ?
-What's the default here for steeltoe?
-Unit tests
+- Unit tests (Created but they don't do much currently.
+TODO)
--I'll at least setup a project for it.